 Colour: Deep ruby red colour.

-Palate: Rich black fruit flavours together with sweet spices and a touch of pepper.
+Palate: Rich blackcurrant, blueberry and raspberry flavours together with notes of pepper and spice.
 It has a smooth finish and will develop further complexity with bottle age.

 Region: Gimblett Gravels Wine Growing District®, Hawke’s Bay.